spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-azure-ad.md

 ---
-sidebar_label: 'Palette SSO with Azure Active Directory'
+sidebar_label: "Palette SSO with Azure Active Directory"
-title: 'Palette SSO with Azure Active Directory'
+title: "Palette SSO with Azure Active Directory"
-description: 'Learn how to enable SSO in Palette with Azure Active Directory'
+description: "Learn how to enable SSO in Palette with Azure Active Directory"
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 20